 The steel’s carbon amount drastically changes its properties.
 That’s why there isn’t a single type of carbon steel.
 In a way, we can categorize them based on their carbon content.

-As mentioned above, steel with 0.60% or more carbon content is considered high carbon steel.
+As mentioned above, steel with 0.60% or more carbon content is considered high-carbon steel.
 Steel with 0.30 to 0.59% carbon content is medium carbon steel.
-Anything less than 30% is low-carbon steel.
+Any steel less than 0.30% is low-carbon steel.

 The low and medium carbon steels are highly favorable for making stainless steel knives.
 When the same amount of chromium is added to low and medium carbon steel, it improves corrosion resistance more than high carbon steel.